Tinybop/gingersnap/README.md

 We don't need to (and won't be) exploring the `ApiErr` typeclass here directly , since we've got a good default instance with the `DefaultApiErr` type.
+It'll make us write a little more (e.g. explicitly stating the status code of our error), but it's quick and easy.

 ```haskell
 three :: Ctx -> Snap ()